rnbguy/oopsla21artifact/kick-the-tires-response.md

 # Go inside microbenchmarks directory
 cd microbenchmarks

-# read the README file
+# follow the README file (which is section `microbenchmarks` from the instructions)
 less README.md

-# (From README) Build microbenchmarks docker container
+# Build and run a docker image, etc.
-docker build .

-# (From README) Run the container
-docker run -it <image_name> /bin/bash

-# Run
-./BuildAndRunMicrobenchmarks.sh --numIterations=1000 --testCases=20

-# Experiment more, if required, with microbenchmarks
+# Experiment more with microbenchmarks
 ...

+# Exit docker (if inside it)
-# Go inside the oltp directory
+# Go inside the oopsla21artifact/oltp directory
 cd ../oltp

-# read the README file
+# read the README file (which is section `oltp` from the instructions)
 less README.md

-# execute the scripts mentioned in the README.md
+# Experiment with oltp
 bash build.sh
 bash run.sh 15 wikipedia causal 3 10
+...

+# Go inside the oopsla21artifact/jepsen directory
+cd ../jepsen

+# follow the README file (which is section `jepsen` from the instructions)
+less README.md

+# Run the jepsen experiments
+...
 ```

 ### Concern 2 [Reviewer A]